 Karl Dorrell, David Kotulski to serve as coordinators

-Cedric Calhoun, a former assistant at Florida International University, Dartmouth College and Alabama A&M University, is a conditioning assistant under new Head Strength Coach James Dobson.
+Cedric Calhoun, a former assistant at Florida International University, Dartmouth College and Alabama A&M University, enters his first year as a defensive quality control coach with the Commodores.

 Calhoun returned to collegiate athletics with the Commodores in 2014 after being a year assisting children with autism at the Piedmont School of Atlanta.